CSCfi/csc-user-guide/docs/computing/disk.md

 ## Using Scratch and ProjAppl directories

-As the paths of the project specific directories is dependent on the project ID, you must first find out the project number you want to use.
-You can check the project names from [MyCSC portal](https://my.csc.fi).

 To get an overview of your directories in Puhti, run command:
 ```text
 csc-workspaces
 ```
+This will show all scratch and projappl folders you have access to through active projects with Puhti access.
+You can also find the project names from the [MyCSC portal](https://my.csc.fi).

 For example, if you are member in two projects: *project_2002291* and *project_3587167*, then you have access to their scratch directories:
 ```text